-Jaw pain and orofacial pain is often the result of an underlying temporomandibular disorder, or TMD, that is affecting the position and function of the jaw joint.
+Jaw pain and orofacial pain is often the result of an underlying temporomandibular disorder or TMD, that is affecting the position and function of the jaw joint.
 Knoxville dentist Dr. Pamela Cain has focused her continuing education on the diagnosis and treatment of orofacial pain, studying with leaders in the field including Dr. Jeffrey Okeson.
-She works with patients on an individual basis to address symptoms and recommend treatment designed to address the underlying cause for lasting results.
+She works with patients on an individual basis to address symptoms and recommend a treatment designed to address the underlying cause for lasting results.

 Treating Jaw Pain: What to Expect

 Dr. Cain incorporates advanced technology into the assessment of your jaw function and bite.
 Using Tekscan™ and BioEMG, Dr. Cain can evaluate the movement and tension of your head and neck muscles as well as the force of your bite.
 This provides a clear picture of where the dysfunction is occurring and a foundation for successful treatment planning.

 Based on the analysis of your bite, Dr. Cain will recommend a treatment plan for restoring function, comfort, and aesthetics that will also support long term dental health.
 Depending on the cause of your pain, we may coordinate care with other specialists in a multi-disciplinary approach for the best possible result.

 Dr. Cain may recommend additional digital scans or an MRI to further evaluate your jaw and neck area.
 High-level radiography can offer a more in-depth analysis of your internal nerve and tissue structure for pinpointing where there is damage, abnormality or inflammation causing symptoms.
 In some cases, it may be recommended that patients see a specialist located out of state for the best possible care and outcome.

 This type of comprehensive treatment for TMJ is typically not covered by insurance benefits.
 Dr. Cain will provide an estimate of costs once a treatment plan is created for your needs.